-- 6. High school credit shall be given for courses taken in grades seven and eight if: (RCW 28A.230.090) - a.
-The student takes the course on the high school campus with one or more students enrolled in grades nine to twelve who are receiving high school credit for the course and the student successfully completes the same course requirements and examinations as the other grade nine to twelve students.
-For such successfully completed courses, seventh-and eighth-grade students will receive letter grades, or any other such grades as awarded to their classmates in the specified course. - b.
-The student successfully completes a regular grade seven or eight course or a supplemented course, which has been determined by the district board of directors to be the equivalent of a course offered at a district high school. - c.
-A student in grades seven or eight who has taken a course consistent with (a) or (b) above shall not be required to satisfy any additional requirements to receive high school credit for that course.

-For the class of 2024 and beyond, the credits earned while the student is in seventh or eighth grade will be included on the high school transcript unless requested otherwise by the student and the student's family.
-For students in graduating classes prior to 2024, credits earned while the student was in seventh or eighth grade will be included on the high school transcript upon request of the student and the student's family.

-- 7. For college and university course work at the 100 level or above, five quarter hours or three semester hours shall equal 1.0 high school credit.
+- F6.
+High school credit shall be given for courses taken in grades seven (7) and eight (8) if: (RCW 28A.230.090) - 14.
+The student takes the course on the high school campus with one (1) or more students enrolled in grades nine (9) to twelve (12) who are receiving high school credit for the course and the student successfully completes the same course requirements and examinations as the other grade nine (9) to twelve (12) students.
+For such successfully completed courses, seventh- and eighth-grade students will receive letter grades, or any other such grades as awarded to their classmates in the specified course. - 2b.
+The student successfully completes a regular grade seven (7) or eight (8) course or a supplemented course, which has been determined by the district board of directors to be the equivalent of a course offered at a district high school. - 3e.
+A student in grades seven (7) or eight (8) who has taken a course consistent with (1) or (2) above shall not be required to satisfy any additional requirements to receive high school credit for that course. - For the class of 2024 and beyond, the credits earned while the student is in seventh or eighth grade will be included on the high school transcript unless requested otherwise by the student and the student's family.
+For students in graduating classes prior to 2024, credits earned while the student was in seventh or eighth grade will be included on the high school transcript upon request of the student and the student's family. - G7.
+For college and university course work at the 100 level or above, five (5) quarter hours or three (3) semester hours shall equal 1.0 high school credit.
 Courses below the 100 level shall equal 0.5 high school credit.
-Commensurate with the additional credit earned for college and university credit, students who earn a college credit qualifying score of 3, 4, or 5 (i.e. Advanced Placement) will earn an additional .5 credit per exam.
-High school credit granted for college courses taken at the high school (i.e. College in the High School/University of Washington in the High School, CTE Dual Credit) will be granted in a manner consistent with credit granted for other college or university coursework. - 8.
+Commensurate with the additional credit earned for college and university credit, students who earn a college credit qualifying score of 3, 4, or 5 (i.e., Advanced Placement) will earn an additional 0.5 credit per exam.
+High school credit granted for college courses taken at the high school (i.e., College in the High School/University of Washington in the High School, and CTE Dual Credit) will be granted in a manner consistent with credit granted for other college or university coursework. - H8.
 Students may be awarded credit in a world language by establishing competency in a language other than English through approved world language proficiency assessments.
 The student will provide official documentation of world language assessments scores.
 Credits will be awarded with a satisfactory (S) grade on the student's permanent transcript.
 (Policy 2415, WAC 392-410-350)

+III.
 Course of Study

-To ensure that students are prepared to achieve mastery on the Washington State Academic Learning Standards as measured by the required state assessments and to graduate within four years, most students on track to graduate in four years will take six classes per semester and will follow the course of study outlined in Policy 2410.
+To ensure that students are prepared to achieve mastery on the Washington State Academic Learning Standards as measured by the required state assessments and to graduate within four (4) years, most students on track to graduate in four (4) years will take six (6) classes per semester and will follow the course of study outlined in Board Policy 2410.

-Qualifying special needs students may have the required classes modified or waived as per their approved IEP to meet the unique needs of these students (WAC 180-51-115).
+Qualifying special needs students may have the required classes modified or waived as per their approved individualized education program (IEP) to meet the unique needs of these students.
+(WAC 180-51-115)